 Accelerated Master of Business Administration

 Experienced individuals from diverse backgrounds pursue an MBA.
-Entrepreneurs & business professionals looking to achieve higher roles & responsibilities within the organization find to enrich and sharpen their business
+Entrepreneurs & business professionals looking to achieve higher roles & responsibilities within the organization enrich and sharpen their business

 knowledge, leadership, management & networking skills through the NEC MBA Program.